Stephenlaye2/hadoop/README.md

     <pre><code>#HIVE_HOME
     export HIVE_HOME=~/opt/hive
     export PATH=$PATH:$HIVE_HOME/bin</code></pre>
+5. Source your `.bash_profile` file:
+    <pre><code>source ~/.bash_profile</code></pre>

-5. Give it a quick test with:
+7. Give it a quick test with:
     <pre><code>hive --version</code></pre>
     *You should get the version of hive back*
-6. Next, we need to create some directories in HDFS.
+8. Next, we need to create some directories in HDFS.
 But before that, let's start our hadoop cluster.
 If you have yours started already, skip this step:
     <pre><code>start-all.sh</code></pre>
     To verfiy if your cluster is running, run the following command:
     <pre><code>jps</code></pre>